mrchughes/solid-project-parent/BUILD_AND_DEPLOY_GUIDE.md

 3. **Test-Driven Development**: Write tests before implementing features.
 4. **Container-Based**: Each service should run in its own Docker container.
 5. **API Registry Integration**: All services must publish their API specifications to the API Registry.
+6. **did:web Implementation**: Services use did:web for decentralized identifiers.

 ## Build Order